 Seán Kelly is a member of the European Parliament for Ireland South.
-As a member of Fine Gael, Seán is in the European People's Party which is by far the largest and most influential group in the European Parliament.
-Among the most active MEPs of the Parliament, Seán has been honoured as 2012 MEP of the Year for Research and Innovation and 2014 MEP of the Year for Digital Agenda.
+As a member of Fine Gael, Seán is in the European People’s Party which is by far the largest and most influential group in the European Parliament.
+Among the most active MEPs of the Parliament, Seán has been honoured as MEP of the Year for Research and Innovation in 2012 and 2020 and MEP of the Year for Digital Agenda in 2014.
 Seán is a former President of the GAA and former Executive Chairman of the Irish Institute of Sport.

 My lead committee in the European Parliament is the Industry, Research and Energy (ITRE) Committee.
 The ITRE Committee is one of the most active ones in the European Parliament, ranking near the top in terms of legislative files.
 As a result, the decisions taken in ITRE have a direct impact on the daily life of citizens and the European economy.